Powwownow’s marketing director, Robert Gorby looks at how you can build smarter networks across your business.

-Building and running record companies, airlines, shops, mobile networks and train services requires being smart, but read anything about how he achieved his success and it is quickly pointed out that Sir Richard Branson places a lot of capital on the importance of connecting, collaborating and delegating.
-Britain’s most dynamic (and most bearded) of billionaires, Sir Richard Branson, achieved great things through being able to work effectively and talk persuasively – with other people, across his business and outside of it.
+Building and running record companies, airlines, shops, mobile networks, and train services requires being smart, but read anything about how he achieved his success and it is quickly pointed out that Sir Richard Branson places a lot of capital on the importance of connecting, collaborating and delegating.
+Britain’s most dynamic (and most bearded) billionaire, Sir Richard Branson, achieved great things through being able to work effectively and talk persuasively – with other people, across his business and outside of it.

 Management Professor, Morten T Hansen, offers five useful tips on how to encourage a collaborative culture:

 - Build outwards – you need to find connections across and outside of your department and get into other units and other areas.

 - Aim for diversity, not size – you need different opinions, skills, knowledge and variety, not hundreds of in-house marketing executives.

 - Look for ‘weak ties’ – casual and quick interactions, not highly involved communications, are valuable and low-touch is better than high-maintenance.

 - Find ‘bridges’ – the people who can connect you to distant shores of knowledge and skill.

 - Swarm – enlist others to help you discuss and open up the right connections and conversations.